All Products

 127.0.XX.XX

-The client token that is used to ensure the idempotence of the request.
-You can use the client to generate the token, but you must make sure that the token is unique among different requests.
-The token can contain only ASCII characters and cannot exceed 64 characters in length.
+A client token that is used to ensure the idempotence of the request.
+The client generates the value, which must be unique among different requests.
+The token can contain a maximum of 64 ASCII characters.

 6447728c8578e66aacf062d2df4446dc